lordtimzki/portfolio-v1/README.md

-portfolio only in HTML, CSS, JS. plans for a webframe work next
+portfolio only in HTML and CSS. plans for a webframe work next